framing/ng-tasknas-demo/how to build tasknas.md

 npm i angularfire2 firebase --save
 ```

-then you have to go to the firebase website and click “get started”
+then you have to go to the firebase website, click “get started” and signup for an account to create a new project.

 http://firebase.google.com